Purgenta889/robloxplayniteguide/README.md

 Save your changes.
 Now, when you launch the Roblox Player, it will track and monitor the .exe properly.

 You have now successfully added Roblox as a game on Playnite!

+# (Optional) Launching into a Specific Game
+If you want to launch into a game automatically from Playnite, such as wanting to quickly launch into a game without having to browse through Roblox's menu, or adding a different UI launcher, replace Path with:

+`roblox://experiences/start?placeId=[Place_ID]`

+Replace `[Place_ID]` with the game's ID.
+For example, `13086985452` is the place ID for the fan-made [Xbox UI Launcher](https://www.roblox.com/games/13086985452/Xbox-UI-Launcher).
+So, the arguments within Path would look like:

+`roblox://experiences/start?placeId=13086985452`

 # FAQ
 ## Why Not Simply Add The `RobloxPlayerBeta.exe`?